HumanSignal/label-studio/docs/source/guide/helm_values.md

 Refer to these tables with available Helm chart values for your `lse-values.yaml` file when configuring your Label Studio Enterprise deployment on Kubernetes.
 See [Deploy Label Studio Enterprise on Kubernetes](install_enterprise_k8s.html) for more.

+## Debug mode

+To enable the debug mode, you should enable `app.debug` and set app.logLevel to `DEBUG`.
+Additionally, it may be more convenient to have simple logs instead of JSON-formatted messages.
+To achieve this, add `JSON_LOG=0` to `global.extraEnvironmentVars`.

 ## Global parameters
 Global parameters for the Helm chart.